magento/devdocs/guides/v1.0/frontend-dev-guide/javascript/widget_navigation.md

 ---

 <h2>Overview</h2>
-Magento navigation widget is a customized <a href="http://api.jqueryui.com/menu/" target="_blank">jQuery UI menu widget</a>.
-The extended functionality includes:
+Magento navigation widget is a customized <a href="http://api.jqueryui.com/menu/" target="_blank">jQuery UI Menu widget</a>.
+Magento menu extends the default functionality with the following:
 <ul>
 <li>expanding all layers of the menu tree past the second layer.</li>
 <li>limiting the maximum number of list items contained within the main navigation (overflow items are placed into a secondary navigation level).</li>